napframework/nap/docs/doxygen/markdown/06_napkin.md

 Shows the live objects in your application.
 The Entities in here represent instances of their original Entity

 ### AppRunner
-You can quickly start/stop your application here.
+You can quickly start/stop your application here.<br>
+Use the file field to browse to your executable.
+When you run your application through Napkin, its log messages will be forwarded into the log view.<br>
+If your application logs object names in the proper format, you can double-click log messages with that link in the Log panel and it will highlight the appropriate object/property in the editor.

 ### Inspector
 This panel shows the **properties** for the currently selected object.<br>